 Since cloud hosting has a different architecture than traditional services, there are more safeguards you can install.

 For instance, you can have more security options for detecting intruders, monitoring your web host, and implementing firewalls.
+Learn more on firewalls and their testing on Firewall Guide.
 You can also install more security protocols, depending on your website size and performance.

 With cloud hosting, your website will depend on many servers to keep it running.
 The best advantage of using this type over another is that you’ll have maximum uptime during traffic spikes.